JanKianicka/java_study/README_JVM.txt

 	other than the Java programming language.
 	Native method stacks are typically allocated per thread when each thread is created.

+2. Frames
+A frame is used to store data and partial results, as well as to perform dynamic linking, return values for methods, and dispatch exceptions.
+Each frame has its own array of local variables (§3.6.1), its own operand stack (§3.6.2), and a reference to the runtime constant pool (§3.5.5) of the class of the current method.

+ - Local Variables
+On instance method invocation, localvariable 0 is always used to pass a reference to the object on which the instance FRAMES 73 method is being invoked (this in the Java programming language).

+  - Operand Stacks
+Each frame (§3.6) contains a last-in-first-out (LIFO) stack known as its operand stack.
+For example, the iadd instruction adds two int values together.
+It requires that the int values to be added be the top two values of the operand stack, pushed there by previous instructions.
+Both of the int values are popped from the operand stack.
+They are added, and their sum is pushed back onto the operand stack.

+  - Dynamic Linking
+Each frame (§3.6) contains a reference to the runtime constant pool (§3.5.5) for the type of the current method to support dynamic linking of the method code.

+  - Normal Method Invocation Completion
+The current frame (§3.6) is used in this case to restore the state of the invoker, including its local variables and operand stack, with the program counter of the invoker appropriately incremented to skip past the method invocation instruction.

+  - Abrupt Method Invocation Completion
+A method invocation that completes abruptly never returns a value to its invoker.

+3. Floating-Point Arithmetic
+JVM incorporates a subste of IEEE Standard for Binary Floating-Point Arithmetic (ANSI/IEEE Std.
+754-1985, New York).

+The floating-point operations of the Java virtual machine do not throw exceptions, trap, or otherwise signal the IEEE 754 exceptional conditions of invalid operation, division by zero, overflow, underflow, or inexact.
+The Java virtual machine has no signaling NaN value.
+(Implementation test showed that Java 8 fully support NaN - Float.NaN and operations with it. https://www.baeldung.com/java-not-a-number)

 Ended in chapter 3.6 Frames.